raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 #### Types of NoSQL Databases

+##### Document-oriented Databases
-- Document-oriented Databases: Store data in flexible, JSON-like documents, allowing for nested structures and dynamic schemas.
-Examples include MongoDB, Couchbase.
+Store data in flexible, JSON-like documents, allowing for nested structures and dynamic schemas.

+Examples include MongoDB, Couchbase, and Google Firestore.

+They are suitable for unstructured catalog data, and complex structured hierarchical data.
+For example in e-commerce applications a product can have thousands of attributes, and content management applications like blogs and video platforms.

+##### Key-Value Stores
-- Key-Value Stores: Store data as key-value pairs, providing fast access to individual records.
+Store data as key-value pairs using methods like hash tables, providing fast access to individual records.

 Examples include Redis, Amazon DynamoDB.

+They are efficient for session-oriented applications such as user session data/profile information, recommendations, discounts, promotions etc.

-- Wide-column Stores (Column-family Databases): Store data in columns rather than rows, allowing for efficient storage and retrieval of large datasets.
+##### Wide-column Stores (Column-family Databases)
+Store data in columns rather than rows, allowing for efficient storage and retrieval of large datasets.

 Examples include Apache Cassandra, HBase.

+Effecieint for large number of aggregation and data anlytics queries.
+They reduce the disk I/O requirements drastically.
+Examples may be applications related to financial institutions that need to sum financial transaction over a period of time.

+##### Graph Databases
-- Graph Databases: Store data in graph structures, representing relationships between entities as nodes and edges.
+Store data in graph structures, representing relationships between entities as nodes and edges.
+Hence we are able to store the data once and interpret it differently based on the relationships.

 Examples include Neo4j, Amazon Neptune.

+Can be used in social applications, provide interesting facts and figures among different kinds of users and activities.

 ## Indexing